EmmanDizon/architect-social-media-platform/README.md

 * **Lower latency**  Lambda cold starts can add extra latency, which may affect the 500ms P99 response time target.
 Containers remain warm and are better suited for latency-sensitive APIs.
 * **Fewer execution constraints**  Lambda has runtime and resource limits, while containers provide more flexibility for long-running workloads such as feed generation, media processing coordination, and background workers.
 * **Cost efficiency at scale** At hundreds of millions of requests per day, always-running containers can be more cost-efficient than paying per Lambda invocation.
-* **Sustained traffic**  The platform has constant and predictable high traffic, which is better suited for continuously running services rather than purely event-driven compute.
+* **Sustained traffic** Traffic is consistently high throughout the day.
+Lambda pricing is based on invocations and execution time, which becomes costly at large scale, while EKS is more cost-effective for continuously running services.

 ### Why EKS